 Prof. Zengtao Chen, ASME Fellow, University of Alberta, Canada

-Dr. Zengtao Chen joined the Department of Mechanical Engineering at University of Alberta as a Professor in August 2014.
+Biography: Dr. Zengtao Chen joined the Department of Mechanical Engineering at University of Alberta as a Professor in August 2014.
 He has been a faculty member with the Department of Mechanical Engineering of University of New Brunswick for ten years prior to the current position with UofA.
 His research areas include Mechanics of Materials, Materials Modelling, and Damage and Fracture Mechanics.
 His recent work includes multiscale modelling of deformation and damage evolution in aluminum and steel alloys, advanced thermal stress analysis of smart materials and structures, nanostructures, and composite structures.
 He is a Fellow of ASME.